Ophelia | John Everett Millais' artistic treaty on Melancholia

 Ophelia as a Shakespearean character

-The play depicts Ophelia, one of the main characters in Shakespeare’s Hamlet.
+The play portrays Ophelia, a key character in Shakespeare’s Hamlet.
 The girl’s love for Hamlet makes her a victim of this because Ophelia believes that Hamlet does not return her feelings.
 He will negate his love for her in order not to involve her in Uncle Claudius’ petty affairs.
-Later, Ophelia becomes insane as Hamlet, the man she loves, kills her father.
-The girl will then slip into a stream, and so taken by grief and madness, she lets herself drown.

-The Pre-Raphaelites
+The Pre-Raphaelites Brotherhood

-Millais was one of the founders of the Pre-Raphaelite Brotherhood.
-That was an artistic association related to the current of Symbolism and Art Nouveau.
-This developed in Great Britain during the Victorian age.
-The term “Pre-Raphaelites” takes its name from the Renaissance artist Raffaello Sanzio.
 According to these artists, the Arts before him lived a flourishing and genuine period.
 After him, Art became polluted and corrupt.
-In fact, Pre-Raphaelites aimed to abolish the models of Victorian art, taking up the customs and traditions of a nostalgic past.
-The themes addressed by these artists were: biblical, literary, fairy-tale, historical, and social, with a particular focus on migration and work.
+In fact, the Pre-Raphaelites aimed to reject the models of Victorian art, embracing the customs and traditions of a nostalgic past.
+The themes addressed by these artists included biblical, literary, fairy-tale, historical, and social aspects, with a particular focus on migration and labor.

 Melancholia, depression, and destruction

-Millais’ Ophelia’s death is mentioned, as a true homage to the painter and Shakespeare’s literary work, in the film Melancholia.
-It’s a film from 201, a drama/fantasy movie, written and directed by Lars von Trier.
-The film was presented for the Palme D’Or at the 64th Cannes Film Festival.
+Millais’ Ophelia’s death is mentioned, as a proper homage to the painter and Shakespeare’s literary work, in the film Melancholia.
+It’s a 2011 film, a drama-fantasy movie written and directed by Lars von Trier.
+The film was presented for the Palme d’Or at the 64th Cannes Film Festival.
 Kirsten Dunst, who portrayed the main character Justine, received the award for best female lead actress.
-In the film poster, Justine, lying in a stream in her wedding dress, plays the role of Ophelia.
-Symbol of love, defeated by pain.
-The film tells the story of two sisters, Justine and Claire.
-Their relationship is analyzed, as Earth is threatened by the planet Melancholia.

 Melancholia is a metaphor for depression, the disease from which Justine suffers.
 The director has also suffered from the same disease.
 So this episode has drawn strong inspiration for the creation of the film.
-The play on words between the name of the planet, Melancholia, and Justine’s pathology, creates parallels between depression and the end of the world.
+The play on words between the name of the planet, Melancholia, and Justine’s pathology creates parallels between depression and the end of the world.
 Just as Melancholia is going to crash down upon the Earth and destroy it, so depression is going to destroy the lives of the people who suffer from this pathology, and their families.
 Because for many families, depression represents the end of the world.

 Melancholy, philosophers, planets, and artists

 A gift of men born under the planet Saturn was melancholy, but this was not always the case.
-In the beginning, Mercury was the planet of artists, the planet of the God Hermes, creator of the arts.
+In the beginning, Mercury was the planet of artists, the earth of the God Hermes, creator of the arts.
 The change came with the revaluation of Ficino.
 So, from then on, the “saturnine temperament”, which is dark and reflective, melancholic, became a characteristic of artists.

 Tag